ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 To convert from one array type to another, you can simply map the input array to the output array.
 If the arrays are compatible, they will be connected with a blue line.
 If they are incompatible, the connecting line will appear in red.

+!!!
+Info
->**Info:** You can use Ballerina query support to convert one array type to another.
+    You can use Ballerina query support to convert one array type to another.
 To use a query in a Data Mapper, you can select the array by clicking on it.
 Then, it will provide you with several buttons.
 Click the code action button (bulb sign) and select **Convert to query**.
 Then, the Data Mapper will convert the mapping to a query.
 Then, move into the query and do the mapping between the array types.

 ![Convert to Query](../img/visual-programming/datamapper/convert-to-query.gif){.cInlineImage-full}